Matching-free Acquisition of Channels with Anisotropic Wavefronts: Introduction

 Inevitably, these grid-matching-based algorithms incur a computational complexity proportional to the number of grid points.
 To alleviate the dimensionality burden, a substantial body of literature attempts to retain grid matching solely in the angular domain while resolving the distance parameter independently.
-For instance, \cite{ref9} leverages wideband channel observations to pre-determine path delays for distance computation; \cite{ref13, ref14, ref17} treat the path distance as a learnable parameter, continuously refining it alongside angular domain matching; and \cite{ref16} decomposes the two-dimensional matching over the angle-distance grid into two sequential one-dimensional searches.
-However, this paradigm faces a twofold challenge.
-First, because angular domain matching is still retained, the computational overhead remains prohibitive under the ultra-high angular resolution inherent to ELAAs.
-Second, as will be demonstrated in Section \ref{sec:AWC}, the scalar distance parameter expands into a three-dimensional parameter tuple in the AWC to fully characterize the curvature anisotropy.
-This dimensional expansion makes it exceedingly difficult for traditional matching or optimization methods to accurately estimate this tuple, degrading the precision of CSI acquisition.
+For instance, \cite{Chen25} leverages wideband channel observations to pre-determine path delays for distance computation; \cite{Zhu25, Zhang24, Cao23} treat the path distance as a learnable parameter, continuously refining it alongside angular domain matching; and \cite{Qu24} decomposes the two-dimensional matching over the angle-distance grid into two sequential one-dimensional searches.

+However, these two channel estimation paradigms faces multiple challenges in AWC scenarios.
+First, for algorithms relying on polar-domain grids, the increased number of channel parameters in the AWC expands the grid dimensionality, resulting in prohibitive matching complexity.
+Second, since the wavefront curvature in the AWC is no longer determined by a single distance parameter, algorithms that resolve the distance parameter become infeasible.
+Furthermore, even if matching is restricted solely to the angular domain, the ultra-high angular resolution of ELAA still incurs an unacceptable computational overhead.

 Beyond these approaches, matching-free near-field channel estimation algorithms have also been explored.
-By performing phase differencing on channel observations, \cite{ref8} and \cite{ref10} transform the distance and angle estimation into a harmonic analysis problem, thereby avoiding the complexity introduced by matching.
-However, they assume a fully digital beamforming architecture for the antenna array, and fail to generalize their methods to hybrid beamforming scenarios, which are more feasible for ELAA systems. \end{itemize}
+By performing phase differencing on channel observations, \cite{Huang24, Guo23, Guellil26} transform the distance and angle estimation into a harmonic analysis problem, thereby avoiding the complexity introduced by matching.
+However, they assume a fully digital beamforming architecture for the antenna array, and fail to generalize their methods to hybrid precoding scenarios, which are more feasible for ELAA systems. \end{itemize}